poroping/terraform-provider-fortios/docs/resources/system_global.md

 * `proxy_auth_timeout` - Authentication timeout in minutes for authenticated users (1 - 300 min, default = 10).
 * `proxy_cert_use_mgmt_vdom` - Enable/disable using management VDOM to send requests.
 Valid values: `enable` `disable` .
 * `proxy_cipher_hardware_acceleration` - Enable/disable using content processor (CP8 or CP9) hardware acceleration to encrypt and decrypt IPsec and SSL traffic.
 Valid values: `disable` `enable` .
+* `proxy_hardware_acceleration` - Enable/disable email proxy hardware acceleration.
+Valid values: `disable` `enable` .
+* `proxy_keep_alive_mode` - Control if users must re-authenticate after a session is closed, traffic has been idle, or from the point at which the user was authenticated.
+Valid values: `session` `traffic` `re-authentication` .
 * `proxy_kxp_hardware_acceleration` - Enable/disable using the content processor to accelerate KXP traffic.
 Valid values: `disable` `enable` .
 * `proxy_re_authentication_mode` - Control if users must re-authenticate after a session is closed, traffic has been idle, or from the point at which the user was first created.
 Valid values: `session` `traffic` `absolute` .
+* `proxy_re_authentication_time` - The time limit that users must re-authenticate if proxy-keep-alive-mode is set to re-authenticate (1  - 86400 sec, default=30s.
 * `proxy_resource_mode` - Enable/disable use of the maximum memory usage on the FortiGate unit's proxy processing of resources, such as block lists, allow lists, and external resources.
 Valid values: `enable` `disable` .
 * `proxy_worker_count` - Proxy worker count.
 * `radius_port` - RADIUS service port number.